rpavilanis/shipping-service/README.md

 ## Guidelines
 - Practice TDD to lead the development process for Models and Controllers
 - Create user stories and keep the stories up-to-date throughout the project
-- Deploy on Heroku
+- Have two Heroku depoloyments, Petsy and Shipping API
-- Shipping API will communicate with the bEtsy app via JSON
+- Shipping API will communicate with Petsy via JSON
 - Integrate the [ActiveShipping](https://github.com/Shopify/active_shipping) gem to do shipping-specific logic for you

 ## Project Baseline
+Setup both rails applications Before building and implementing your shipping API.
+One rails app will be the provided Betsy project, Petsy.
+The other will be from scratch, for your Shipping API.

 ### Baseline Requirements
+- a new Rails 4.2.7 application for your API
     - a Ruby gemset that locks the Ruby version to 2.3.1
-- a new Rails 4.2.7 application
     - [simplecov](https://github.com/colszowka/simplecov) for code coverage reporting
-- create a NEW fork from Petsy
+- create a NEW fork from [Petsy](https://github.com/Ada-C6/betsy-shipping)
-- create a preliminary Heroku deployment of Petsy
+    - host your forked Petsy app on Heroku
     - review Petsy code to come up with a basic understanding of the current checkout user flow

-## Expectations
+## Project Expectations
-Given shipping addresses and a set of packages, generate a quote for the cost of shipping for these items for a given shipper.

-## Requirements
+Your API should generate a quote with options of shipping services and thier cost by different carriers.
+The quote will be based on given addresses and a set of packages.
+Then, implement your API into Petsy.

 ### Technical Requirements
 #### Your API will:
 - Respond with JSON and meaningful HTTP response codes